Error Code 13

 Dirty or clogged air filter restricting airflow Most common ✓ DIY fix →

-Restricted duct system or blocked vents Common ✓ DIY fix →
+Blocked or closed supply/return vents Common ✓ DIY fix →

 Always turn off the furnace at the power switch or breaker and shut off the gas supply before beginning.
 Do not proceed if you smell gas — leave the area and call your gas company immediately.